coddingtonbear/jirafs/docs/source/writing_command_plugins.rst

     this value will always be ``None`` whether or not your command was invoked from within a ticket folder.
-  * ``jira``: A callable (accepting, optionally, the string domain of a JIRA instance) which will return an instance of ``jira.client.JIRA`` corresponding with the domain you've specified, or the default JIRA connection if no JIRA domain was specified.
+  * ``jira``: A callable (accepting, optionally, the string domain of a Jira instance) which will return an instance of ``jira.client.JIRA`` corresponding with the domain you've specified, or the default Jira connection if no Jira domain was specified.
   * ``path``: The string path from which this command was called.
 This can be used to create a ``jirafs.ticketfolder.TicketFolder`` instance representing the current ticket folder if so desired.